Communication

 SCL (Serial Clock Line) – This line synchronizes the devices.
 It carries the clock signal.

-I2C is synchronous so it needs a clock signal.
-To know more about synchronous and asynchronous communication, check the previous article.
+I2C is synchronous, so it needs a clock signal.
+Want a refresher on synchronous vs asynchronous communication?
+Check the previous article.

 Anatomy of an I2C message

-Start Condition: A start bit is a LOW added to the beginning of a data packet to initiate data transfer.
-In I2C, to initiate the message, the SDA line drops from a HIGH to LOW before the SCL line switches from HIGH to LOW.
+Start Condition: A start bit is a LOW added to the beginning of a data packet to kick off the transfer.
+In I2C, to start the message, the SDA line drops from a HIGH to LOW before the SCL line switches from HIGH to LOW.

 Address Frame: A series of 7 or 10 bits distinct to every master or slave device.

-Read/Write Bit: This bit specifies if the master is sending data (LOW) or requesting (HIGH).
+Read/Write Bit: This bit says whether the master is sending data (LOW) or requesting it (HIGH).

 ACK/NACK Bit: ACK/NACK is short for Acknowledge and No-Acknowledge bits.
-A receiving device returns an ACK if the data is received without errors.
-Alternatively, if the message is corrupted or incomplete, the receiving device sends a NACK.
+A receiving device returns an ACK if the data arrived without errors.
+If the message is corrupted or incomplete, the receiving device sends a NACK instead.

 How I2C Works

-1. The master initiates start condition by dropping SDA signal to LOW followed by the SCL.
+1. The master starts the start condition by dropping the SDA signal to LOW, followed by the SCL.

-2. The master sends every slave a 7 or 10 address bit to identify the target slave for communication.
-Then, it sends a read or write bit.
+2. The master sends every slave a 7 or 10 address bit to pick out the target slave for communication.
+Then it sends a read or write bit.

 3. Each slave compares the address bit sent by the master to its own address.
 If the address matches, it returns an ACK by dropping the SDA signal LOW for a moment.